Frequently Asked Questions

-When is the next time application will be accepted?
+When is the next time applications will be accepted?

 What time commitment is required of Fellows?

 PRI is not a full-time program but designed to supplement early-career bioethics professionals and those completing advanced degrees in a related area of study.
 Fellows travel to meetings three times a year, usually in the San Francisco Bay Area, for weekend-long seminars and discussions.
 Fellows are expected to attend all meetings during the course of their Fellowship.
 In addition, Fellows are expected to complete book-length or equivalent readings in advance of these meetings, and may be asked to prepare a very brief (7-10 minute) introductory presentation on a chapter or article from the reading.
 Other opportunities for related conferences and publications may become available for Fellows but are not required.